Lovely Day (horse): Assessment and awards

 In the 2015 JRA Awards Lovely Day was nominated in two categories.
 In the poll for Japanese Horse of the Year he received 55 votes, making him runner-up to the miler Maurice.
 He did however, beat Maurice by 174 votes to 114 to be to take the title of Best Older Male Horse.
 In the 2015 World's Best Racehorse Rankings Lovely Day was given a rating of 121, making him the 27th best racehorse in the world.

+Racing form

+Lovely Day won nine races and scored six podium finished in 33 starts.
+This data is based on JBIS, netkeiba and HKJC.